Skip to main content

 Faith-based partners can be powerful advocacy allies, offering both ground-level intelligence and community credibility.
 Learn how to partner for health equity in ways all faith organizations can get behind, understand practical differences between organizations, and build relationships that strengthen your network.
 We’ll share real examples from successful partnerships between food banks and faith-based organizations.

-Tap into Youth Engagement to Increase Food Access
+Engaging Youth to Expand Food Access

 Presenters